 Campus requirements for M.S. and Ph.D. degrees are given on the Graduate Division website at http://graduate.ucr.edu.
 For admission to the graduate program, students must have a bachelor's degree with a major in either entomology, a biological science, chemistry, biochemistry, or a suitable equivalent.

-Regardless of undergraduate major, students must have had, or complete soon after entering graduate school, the following: 1.
-The equivalent of one year of course work each in general biology, general chemistry, and organic chemistry.
-2. The equivalent of a one quarter course each in genetics and biochemistry.
-3. The equivalent of 30 quarter units of life sciences other than entomology, neuroscience, or toxicology may substitute additional courses in physical, organic, and biological chemistry; toxicology; and pharmacology for courses in life sciences.
-Credit from these courses does not count toward the unit requirement for the M.S. degree.
+Regardless of undergraduate major, students must have had, or complete soon after entering graduate school, the following:

+- The equivalent of one year of course work each in general biology, general chemistry, and organic chemistry. - The equivalent of a one quarter course each in genetics and biochemistry. - The equivalent of 30 quarter units of life sciences other than entomology. - Students who wish to specialize in insect biochemistry, insect physiology, molecular entomology, neuroscience, or toxicology may substitute additional courses in physical, organic, and biological chemistry; toxicology; and pharmacology for courses in life sciences.